 - Showing standard reward night availability.

-This room's cash cost is over $2,000 for this specific night.
-Being able to use a free night certificate here is an absolute steal.
+The cash cost of this room is over $2,000 for this specific night, so using a free night certificate here is an absolute steal.

 If you need to cancel the reservation you made with a certificate, you'll need to first check the hotel's cancellation policy.
-The Waldorf Astoria Maldives Ithaafushi, for example, allows you to cancel with no penalty up to 14 days in advance.
+For our example booking above, the Waldorf Astoria Maldives Ithaafushi allows cancellations with no penalty up to 30 days in advance.

-If you are a high spender, have more than one American Express Hilton card, or both, there's a good chance you may have several Hilton free night certificates at once.
+If you are a high spender or have more than one American Express Hilton card — or both — there's a good chance you may have several Hilton free night certificates at once.
 Hilton allows you to use more than one certificate per reservation.
 So if you can find the availability, you can book several nights completely free using your certificates.

-To take it another step, Hilton offers a fifth-night-free perk if you hold any level of elite status (which you will simply by having a Hilton credit card).
+To take it another step, Hilton offers a fifth-night-free perk if you hold any level of Hilton Honors elite status — which is another benefit of holding a Hilton credit card.
 Officially, the fifth-night-free benefit doesn't apply to reward certificate stays.
 But in practice, this benefit seems to apply to bookings of five or more nights that are paid with a mix of points and free night certificates.

 Final Thoughts

-Hilton's free night certificate really is one of the best values around.
-The ability to book at nearly any property in the Hilton portfolio, despite point cost or category, means that properties like the Waldorf Astoria Maldives Ithaafushi — which costs 150,000 Hilton points a night or several thousands of dollars — is actually within reach for the average points-and-miles enthusiast.
+Hilton's free night certificate is really one of the best values around.
+The ability to book at nearly any property in the Hilton portfolio, without worrying about the points cost or category, means that aspirational properties like the Waldorf Astoria Maldives Ithaafushi — which costs 150,000 Hilton points a night or several thousands of dollars — are actually within reach for the average points-and-miles enthusiast.

 Hilton Free Night FAQ